Tight Robustness Certificates and Wasserstein Distributional Attacks for Deep Neural Networks: Tractable Interpretation of WDRO for Neural Networks

 \subsection{Exact and tractable interpretation of WDRO for smooth activation neural networks}

-For networks with smooth activations, e.g, GELU \citep{hendrycks2016gaussian}, SiLU/Swish \citep{ramachandran2017searching,elfwing2018sigmoid}, WDRO duality connects worst-case (adversarial) risk to first-order geometry via the Jacobian of the logit map, yielding global Lipschitz-type upper penalties of the form $\sup_{x\in\mathcal X}\|J(x)\|_{r\to s}$.
-Compared to piecewise-linear ReLU certificates, smooth nets trade exact cell-wise constancy for differentiability along rays and curves, suggesting bounds driven by asymptotic Jacobian behavior rather than activation masks.
+While ReLU networks require analyses of activation masks, modern architectures often employ smooth activation functions (e.g., GELU \citep{hendrycks2016gaussian}, SiLU \citep{ramachandran2017searching}).
+In these settings, the WDRO duality connects the worst-case adversarial risk directly to the first-order geometry via the Jacobian of the logit map.